ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ## Client Responsibilities {#sec-client}

+Clients MUST maintain an explicit allowlist of target resources that the client trusts an Oblivious Gateway to respond for, and check requests against this allowlist before sending them.
+This ensures that Oblivious Gateway Resources are not abused to forward traffic to arbitrary Target Resources.
+See {{server-responsibilities}} for similar responsibilities that apply to Oblivious Gateway Resources.

 Clients MUST ensure that the key configuration they select for generating Encapsulated Requests is integrity protected and authenticated so that it can